kodecocodes/i10t/sirikit/sirikit.markdown

 completion(response)
 ```

-Here's the breakdown:
+Here’s the breakdown:

-1. Theoretically it should be impossible to reach this method without having resolved a pickup location, but hey, Siri...
+1. Theoretically, it should be impossible to reach this method without having resolved a pickup location, but hey, Siri...
-2. We've decided to embrace the randomness of hot air balloons by not forcing a dropoff location, but the balloon simulator still needs somewhere to drift to, so here it is.
+2. We’ve decided to embrace the randomness of hot air balloons by not forcing a dropoff location, but the balloon simulator still needs somewhere to drift to.
 3. The `INRequestRideIntentResponse` object will encapsulate all of the information concerning the ride.
 4. This method checks that a balloon is available and within range, and returns it if so.
 This means the ride booking can go ahead.
 If not, you return a failure.
 5. `INRideStatus` contains information about the ride itself.
-You populate this object with the Intents versions of the app's model classes.
+You populate this object with the Intents versions of the app’s model classes.
 Then, you attach the ride status to the response object and return it.

-> **Note:** The values being used here aren't what you should use in an actual ride booking app.
-The identifier should be something like a UUID, you'd need to be more specific about the dropoff location, and you'd need to implement the actual booking for your actual drivers :]
+> **Note:** The values being used here aren’t what you should use in an actual ride booking app.
+The identifier should be something like a UUID, you’d need to be more specific about the dropoff location, and you’d need to implement the actual booking for your actual drivers :]

-Build and run, and book a ride for 3 passengers pickup somewhere in London, then confirm the request.
-You'll see the final screen:
+Build and run; book a ride for three passengers, pickup somewhere in London, then confirm the request.
+You’ll see the final screen:

 ![iPhone](images/ConfirmedDefaultScreen.png)

 Hmmm.
-That's quite lovely, but it isn't very balloon-ish.
-In the final part, learn how to create custom UI for this stage!
+That’s quite lovely, but it isn’t very balloon-ish.
+In the final part, you’ll create custom UI for this stage!

-## Making a balloon animal, er, UI.
+## Making a balloon animal, er, UI

 To make your own UI for Siri, you need to add _another_ extension to the app.
-Go to **File > New > Target...** and choose the **Intents UI Extension** template from the **Application Extension** group.
+Go to **File\New\Target...** and choose the **Intents UI Extension** template from the **Application Extension** group.

 Enter **LoonUIExtension** for the **Product Name** and click **Finish**.
 Activate the scheme if you are prompted to do so.
-You'll see a new group in the project navigator, **LoonUIExtension**.
+You’ll see a new group in the project navigator, **LoonUIExtension**.

 A UI extension consists of a view controller, a storyboard and an Info.plist file.
 Open the **Info.plist** file and, the same as you did with the Intents extension, change the **NSExtension/NSExtensionAttributes/IntentsSupported** array to contain **INRequestRideIntent**.

 Each Intents UI extension must only contain one view controller, but that view controller can support multiple intents.

 Open **MainInterface.storyboard**.
-You're going to do some quick and dirty interface builder work here, since the actual layout isn't super important.
+You’re going to do some quick and dirty interface builder work here, since the actual layout isn’t super-important.

 Drag in an image view, pin it to the top, left and bottom edges of the container and set width to 0.25x the container width.
 Set the view mode to **Aspect Fit**.